Building a Brighter Future

 Improving Traffic Flow

-Through the Coachella Valley Association of Governments (CVAG), Jan led efforts to synchronize the traffic lights along the entirety of Highway 111, creating more efficient travel across our valley.
+Through the Coachella Valley Association of Governments (CVAG), Jan led efforts to synchronize the traffic lights along the entirety of Highway 111 and our major streets and intersections, creating more efficient travel across our city and valley.

 While Jan served on CVAG (Executive Committee and other committees), the following projects were completed, opened or continued:

-- The tire and oil recycling programs continue, and
+- The tire and oil recycling programs continue

 Through efforts on the Southern California Association of Governments (SCAG), CVAG and the city of Palm Desert, Jan also continues to work to allow children to get to school more safely, improve air quality and provide better and safer options for those who ride bikes.